This post may contain affiliate links. Read the full disclosure

 You can get disposable ponchos that take up minimal space in your day bag.
 This is much cheaper to purchase before you go rather than paying for expensive options at Disney parks.
 This is a good way to avoid extra costs!

+Not sure what to bring to Disneyland?
 Every month of the year in Southern California is different, so you’ll want to pack items for all conditions so you’ve got a Disneyland outfit prepared no matter the weather.

 Anaheim rarely experiences cold weather, even during December and the winter months, when there are only a handful of nights that get below 40 °F or less.
 This makes it fairly easy to know what to wear all year round!